 Over time, this ritual of visiting the gardens became more than just an escape; it became a source of healing and transformation.
 Each flower I photographed became a symbol of resilience, beauty, and hope.

-The decision to include 100 images was inspired by Edna St. Vincent Millay’s poem, “Afternoon on a Hill”, in which she writes, “I will touch a hundred flowers and not pick one.”
+The decision to include 100 images was inspired by Edna St. Vincent Millay’s poem, “Afternoon on a Hill “, in which she writes, “I will touch a hundred flowers and not pick one.”
 This line resonated with me deeply.
-I, too, touched a hundred flowers—photographing them, appreciating their beauty, and leaving them undisturbed.
+I, too, touched a hundred flowers through my camera, appreciating their beauty while leaving them untouched.
 This process of engaging with nature without taking from it felt profound.
 Each flower I captured allowed me to share in the marvels of the natural world, offering me comfort without consumption.